IamSandipanBhowmick/NeuromorphicPrims/README.md

-# NeuromrophicPrims
+# NeuromorphicPrims
 # Neuromorphic Minimum Spanning Tree Replication

 Hello everyone,

-I am a neuromorphic computing enthusiast working on applied aspects of neuromorphic computing.
+I am a neuromorphic computing enthusiast working on its theory and applied aspects.
 I am especially interested in the intersection of **Theoretical Computer Science (TCS)** and **Neuromorphic Computing (NC)**.

 My broader research interest is to push neuromorphic computing toward more general-purpose computation and to explore non-cognitive applications of neuromorphic systems.